JMShadbury/nrl-stat-tracker/README.md

 - `make clean` - This will remove the virtual environment and logs.

-**_NOTE:_** Running make getData will run all required commands to get the data from the NRL website.
-After this is done, you can run make viewStats to view the stats.
+**_NOTE:_** Running `make getData` will run all required commands to get the data from the NRL website.
+After this is done, you can run `make viewStats` to view the stats.

 ## Contributing
 Contributions to NRL Stat Tracker are welcome.
 Please adhere to the following guidelines:

-- Fork the repository and create your branch from `master`.
+- Fork the repository and create your branch from `main`.
 - Write clear and concise commit messages.
 - Ensure code style and quality standards are maintained.
 - Create a pull request with a detailed description of changes.